SourceGD/riverappbistry/README.md

 garden install graph
 ```

 The garden installation might get you an error of type 'Permission denied'.
-In that case, go to the directory hosting your environment (should look like '*/anaconda3/envs/riverApp/bin')
+In that case, go to the directory hosting your environment (should look like `*/anaconda3/envs/riverApp/bin`)
 ```
 chmod u=rwx garden
 garden install matplotlib
 garden install graph
 ```

-### With the 'requirements.txt' file:
+### With the `requirements.txt` file:

-In the file 'requirements.txt' , comment the line 'pywin32==304'
+In the file `requirements.txt` , comment the line `pywin32==304`

 ```
 conda create --name riverApp python=3.8 --file requirements.txt -c conda-forge